materiaraiding/materiaraiding-old/_ultimate/fru.md

 Light Party 1 will move slightly West of the boss and Light Party 2 will more slightly East.

-In their Light Parties, each player will form a small square to indicate the position that each player will take a spread AOE later in the mechanic.
+In their Light Parties, each player will form a small square to indicate the position that players will take a spread AOE later in the mechanic.

 (image, ranged back melee front etc)